 - A bird turns into a human for a day

-You can use creative writing prompts with kids in a number of ways:
+You can use creative writing prompts with kids in many ways:

 - Pick one and complete a story as a small or large group, allowing each person to write one sentence as you go to complete a whole story together as a group